saltedge/saltedge-ios/README.md

 ## Documentation

 Documentation is available for the `SKWebView` components.
-Use quick documentation (Alt+Click) to get a quick look at the documentation for a method or a property.
+Use quick documentation (Alt+Click) to get a quick glance at the documentation for a method or a property.

 ## References